Beulah’s Baby (work of art)

 Artwork Info

-- This painting contains a portrait of a mother and daughter, as well as a still life of objects on a table.
-The mother looks down at her child, and the little girl looks directly at the viewer.
+- This is an oil portrait of a mother and daughter that includes a still life of objects on a small table.

 Learn More